 Greg Payne is a fellow on the NUI Galway TechInnovate programme.
 He currently serves as business representative on the Techinnovate defence team.
 Greg is a graduate of Digital Skills Academy’s BSc Honours in Digital Technology, Design and Innovation (Project Management Stream).

 Greg Payne, pictured centre in photograph

 What did you get out of the course, what did you learn?

 The course provided learning opportunities in a number of critical skillsets, both in terms of enhancing existing skills and building new ones.
-As I was on the project management steam, how to apply agile methodology in project planning & execution was of major benefit.
+As I was on the project management stream, how to apply agile methodology in project planning & execution was of major benefit.
 I was impressed with the inclusion of computational thinking (problem solving science).
 Not many courses offer this on their curriculum.
-I think the Digital Skills Academy were very forward thinking in including this because it has proved very advantageous in my work to date.
+I think the Digital Skills Academy were very forward-thinking in including this because it has proved very advantageous in my work to date.

 What are the pros and cons of taking the course online?